 Don't agree, should she be banned?
 You be the judge of her content: here's her website.

-It’s pink, purple, and lavender.
-Belrad laundry detergent packaging design and logo design was one of those nice graphic design projects that I worked on, not because I like detergents, but mostly because the client was agreeable and willing to compromise.
-In other words, the client listened to my design advice and gave me creative freedom.
+Belrad Laundry detergent packaging design and logo design was one of those nice graphic design projects that I worked on, not because I like detergents, but mostly because the client was agreeable and willing to compromise.
+The client listened to my design advice and gave me creative freedom.
 Of course, within limits of his requirements.
 When client and graphic designers compromise, designs come out nice and everybody is happy.

 Alt-social media platforms are on the rise as Facebook, Twitter and more recently YouTube started censoring and demonetizing content.
 These social media platforms have become "anti-free speech" or at least unfriendly to speech coming from the right side of the political spectrum.